Shifanaaz125/Music-dataset-analysis-with-SQL/README.md

 **Query:** "Determine the customers who have spent the most on music in each country."

 **Answer:** This query returns the top customers and their spending in each country.
 If multiple customers share the top spending, they are all included.

+# Request for Feedback
+Thank you for taking the time to review my notebook!
+I'd greatly appreciate your feedback on the following aspects:

+1. Data preprocessing: Did I miss any critical steps?
+2. Correct Method: Is the chosen analytical approach appropriate for this problem?
+3. Clarity: Is my explanation clear and easy to follow?

+Your insights will help me improve this analysis.
+Feel free to comment directly on the notebook or reach out to me.
+Thank you!